neilcam4/tennisPlayers/README.md

 ## User Stories

->A User can
+> A User can

->When visiting the home page
+> visit the home page

->Can see all current members of the Tennis Hall of Fame
+> to see all current members of the Tennis Hall of Fame

+> A User can
+> choose one player
+> to see options for amendment

+> A User can
+> choose one player
+> to update their details when logged in

+> A User can
+> choose one player
+> to delete when logged in

+> A User can
+> choose input their name
+> to become a registered user